Tastes of Home Scholarship

 The Nicholas Tarling Memorial Phd Scholarship

-The Scholarship will support a student starting or undertaking their PhD at AUT on a topic focused on Southeast Asia, in order to advance knowledge and understanding and advance New Zealand’s interest in the subject.
+The Scholarship will support a student starting or undertaking their PhD at AUT on a topic focused on Southeast Asia and its people (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor-Leste and Viet Nam) and especially but not exclusively its history, in order to advance knowledge and understanding and advance New Zealand’s interest in the subject.

 The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff) Postgraduate Scholarships